HotPatcher: A open source UE resource hot patching tool

 7. Fixed compatibility issues across engine versions.

-9. Fixed base package packaging errors due to unsupported WP (Found more than one registered Cook Package Splitter).
+9. Fixed basic package packaging error caused by unsupported WP (Found more than one registered Cook Package Splitter).

-10. Supported PakSaveDirRegular, custom output path for Pak.
+10. Supported PakSaveDirRegular, customizable output path for Pak.

 12. Supported global AllowCookPlatforms.

-The NoPostLoadCacheDDC parameter for the source version of the engine requires modifying the engine to insert the following code wrapped in [lipengzha]:
+To support the NoPostLoadCacheDDC parameter in the source version of the engine, you need to modify the engine and add the following code wrapped in [lipengzha]:

-The Launcher engine does not support this optimization by default; Cook times will be somewhat slower, but functionally unaffected.
+The Launcher engine does not support this optimization by default, and cooking time will be slower, but it does not affect functionality.

 1